aidengseay/FACalculator/README.md

 ## Limitations

 The limitations (for now) are below:
-* Only calculates males and females up to 29 years old.
+* Only calculates males and females up to 34 years old.
 * Only accounts for push-ups, sit-ups, and the 1.5 mile run.
-* Max run time is 59:59